 |Interest Paid During In-School and Grace Period||$3,825||$0|

 |Total Interest Paid on Loan (including any payments during in school and grace period)||$8,808.60||$10,080|

 |Total Paid on Student Loan (original loan amount plus interest)||$23,808.60||$25,080|

 As you can see from this example, making interest payments while you’re in school and during your grace period can help you save on your student loans down the road.
 Plus, making payments during your in-school and grace period also gets you in the habit of making payments on your student loan and better prepares you for successful repayment.
 Remember, this is just an example of borrowing one loan during your freshman year of college.
 Imagine what the capitalized interest could look like if you borrow each year of college, or what your savings would be by making continued interest payments while you’re in school.
-You can learn more ways to save on your student loans and get additional helpful information by visiting U-fi.com.
+You can learn more ways to save on your student loans and get additional helpful information by visiting our student loan resources.